 If you apply to join Brent Fostering, you will be approved to look after children between the ages of 0 and 18, but you will be able to choose a preferred age group based on your skills and experience.
 The period you will be caring for a child depends on their situation, this is why being open and flexible is important.

 To become a foster parent you first need to find out more about fostering and if it is right for you.
 You can either attend a fostering information evening or contact us.
-We also recommend that you explore our pages starting with 'About fostering'.
+We also recommend that you explore our pages starting with 'New to fostering'.

 If you want to proceed with the application once you have done your research, we will organise a visit to your home.
 Following the home visit, we will make a decision about starting your assessment.
 You can read in detail about the fostering assessment process here.